 Jennifer is represented by Christopher Ferebee.

-Chicago Magazine media critic Steve Rhodes has said Cathleen wrote one of the city’s “most compelling columns . . . despite her focus on a subject that often is handled with a deadly dullness.”
-Of her journalistic endeavors, Cathleen says she likes to try to “find God in the places some people say God isn’t supposed to be,” and that she defines both spirituality and popular culture quite broadly.
+Chicago Magazine media critic Steve Rhodes has said Cathleen writes one of the city’s “most compelling columns . . . despite her focus on a subject that often is handled with a deadly dullness.”
+Of her column, Cathleen says she likes to try to “find God in the places some people say God isn’t supposed to be,” and that she defines both spirituality and popular culture quite broadly.

-Cathleen is a sought-after public speaker having presented lectures and talks at colleges, universities, civic organizations, houses of worship and large faith-based conferences nationwide, including the National Pastors Convention, the Catalyst Conference, the Los Angeles Book Festival, the Festival of Faith and Music, the Festival of Faith and Writing, the Wild Goose Festival, The Buechner Institute, St. James Episcopal Cathedral in Chicago, Westmont College, California Statue University at Sacramento, Dominican University and a number of other universities and houses of worship throughout the country.
+Cathleen is a sought-after public speaker having presented lectures and talks at colleges, universities, civic organizations, houses of worship and large faith-based conferences nationwide, including the Wild Goose Festival, the National Pastors Convention, the Catalyst Conference, the Los Angeles Book Festival, the Festival of Faith and Music, and the Festival of Faith and Writing, St. James Episcopal Cathedral in Chicago, WomenChurch, Point Loma Nazarene University’s Symposium by the Sea, Dominican University in Chicago, California State University in Sacramento, and a number of other universities, conferences, festivals, and houses of worship throughout the country.

 Cathleen has been married to the Pulitzer Prize-winning journalist and author, Maurice Possley, since 1997.
-After 20 years in Chicago, in the summer of 2009 Cathleen moved with Maury and their son Vasco to Southern California.
+After 20 years in Chicago, in the summer of 2009, Cathleen moved with Maury and their son Vasco to Laguna Beach, California.
 Vasco, who was born in Malawi in Central Africa, became a permanent part of the Possley family on June 1, 2010 when his adoption was approved by the High Court of Malawi in Blantyre.
-(Learn more about Vasco’s incredible story HERE and HERE.)

 SOUL SISTERS AND CHOSEN FAMILY…